Details of the different routes into a career in teaching.

 From September 2019 all ITE programmes will be subject to new accreditation criteria and entry requirements.

-- a GCSE Grade B or above (or equivalent) in mathematics or Mathematics-Numeracy
+- a GCSE Grade B (or equivalent) in mathematics or Mathematics-Numeracy

-- a GCSE Grade C or above (or equivalent) in science if you want to teach in primary school
+- a GCSE Grade C (or equivalent) in science if you want to teach in primary school

 - a degree with at least 50% relevance to the subject you want to teach to become a secondary school teacher (you can check this with ITE providers)